-Ernesto Capello joined the Macalester faculty in 2008 and is an Associate Professor of Latin American History.
+Ernesto Capello joined the Macalester faculty in 2008 and is a Professor of Latin American History.
 Born in California, Professor Capello was raised in Quito, the Andean capital of Ecuador.
 He received his PhD from the University of Texas in 2005 and served on the faculty of the University of Vermont before coming to the Twin Cities.

 Professor Capello teaches introductory, intermediate and advanced courses in Latin American history that emphasize the intersection between local and global identity, racial difference and power, and the relationship between arts, politics, and the state.
 He also offers courses specifically targeting the history of the Andes, the Amazon, and modern urban history.